 CPA = Cost per action

-Cost per action (CPA) advertising is an online advertising pricing model where – rather than paying per click or impression – you pay only for a specified acquisition, such as a sale, click or form submit.
+Cost per action (CPA) advertising is an online advertising pricing model where – rather than paying per click or impression – you pay only for a specified acquisition, such as a sale, click or form submission.

 CRM = Customer relationship management